Procuritas – SFDR Disclosures – Principal Adverse Impacts

 Description of the principal adverse impacts on sustainability factors

-In addition to the principle adverse impact indicators as defined by the SFDR, Procuritas also monitors portfolio companies’ eNPS score as well as the share of female CEOs, the share of women in top management, and the share of female employees in the total workforce of portfolio companies.
-Anti- corruption, gender diversity and satisfied employees are focus areas of Procuritas’ sustainability strategy.
+In the social category, we continue to monitor the indicator covering convictions and fines for violations of anti-corruption and anti-bribery laws.
+In addition to the Principal Adverse Impact indicators defined by the SFDR, Procuritas also monitors, among other KPIs, portfolio companies’ eNPS scores, the share of female CEOs, the share of women in top management, the share of female employees in the total workforce, and the share of companies with a Code of Conduct and a whistleblower function.
+Anti-corruption, diversity, equity and inclusion, and employee satisfaction are key focus areas in Procuritas’ sustainability strategy.

 Description of policies to identify and prioritise adverse sustainability impacts